loyolastalin/MachineLearning---AI-ML/Introduction.md

 ![Cmdline](Images/AI_ML_Intro1.JPG)

-# ML Categorie
+# ML categories

 1. Supervised (Regression, Binary, Classification)
 	- Learn from the Labeled data
 2. Unsupervised (Clustering)
 	- Grouping the data into  similar groups of clusters
 3. Reinforcement
 	-  Decision Making from Uncertainty
 	- Learn from mistake and correct it by the user input